FIFA president Gianni Infantino insists Iran will play in this summer’s World Cup, and in the U.S.

 » READ MORE: The World Cup has always been political, but it feels even more so now

-“And the reason for that is very simple, dear friends,” Infantino continued.
+“And the reason for that is very simple, dear friends,” Infantino said.
 “It’s because we have to unite.
 We have to bring people together.
-It is my responsibility, it is our responsibility.”
+It is my responsibility.
+It is our responsibility.”

 Iran’s soccer federation requested in March to have its group games moved to Mexico.
 FIFA refused.
 Infantino then met with Iran’s team at its game against Costa Rica at the end of that month.
-That seemed to calm the waters for a little while.
+That seemed to calm the waters.

 But the story isn’t expected to dissipate until the World Cup — and perhaps well into the tournament.
 If Iran and the United States finish second in their respective groups, they’ll meet in the first knockout round in Arlington, Texas.

-As for Iran’s delegation not being at the Congress, some specifics of what happened remained hazy as of Thursday morning.
-But a source with knowledge of the matter offered a few clarifying details.
+As for Iran’s delegation not being at the Congress, some of what happened remained hazy as of Thursday morning.
+But a source with knowledge of the matter offered a few details.

 » READ MORE: A friend of the U.S. navigates the collision of sports and politics leading up to the World Cup

 The source did not know which two people had the permits, only that two people had them.
-The source also said one person in Iran’s delegation was formally denied entry, and after that they all decided to leave.
+The source also said one person in Iran’s delegation was formally denied entry, and they all decided to leave after that.

-A video that circulated on X (formerly Twitter) on Wednesday seemed to show Taj getting escorted back out of an immigration/customs area at Toronto’s Pearson airport.
-It was unclear where the account, called The Iran Watcher, got the video from, or when it was filmed.
+A video that circulated on X (formerly Twitter) on Wednesday seemed to show Taj getting escorted back out of an immigration/customs area at Toronto Pearson Airport.
+It was unclear where the account, called The Iran Watcher, got the video or when it was filmed.

 » READ MORE: How this fan is coping with a World Cup in Trump's America | Will Bunch

-The source notably said FIFA asked that Iran have a presence at the Congress.
-But the final decision was always up to Canada’s government, not FIFA.
+The source said FIFA asked that Iran have a presence at the Congress.
+But the decision was always up to Canada’s government, not FIFA.

 There was no reaction in the hall.
 Grafström took a breath, then moved on to the next nation in line, Iraq.